Solutions to 10 Common Composting Problems

 - Add additional Brown Material.
 A compost pile that is too wet needs to be dried out.
 Adding additional brown material will help absorb the water.
 But make sure that your browns are not too dry.
 Pre-soaking them for about 15 minutes prior to incorporation into the pile is a good idea.
 You will need to take the contents of the compost pile out of the compost bin and mix in the brown material thoroughly – then add them back to the bin.
 A bit of work, yes, but this this the best solution to this compost problem.

-3. Compost Problems: Pile Not Heating Up
+3. Compost Problems: Compost Pile Not Heating Up

 - Compost Pile is Too Small.
 This common compost problem happens when the compost pile is too small, like trying to compost in a bucket.
 It just doesn’t work.
-A compost bin or compost heap should be 1 cubic yard minimum in size (3 x 3 x 3), but the bigger the better for more composting success.
+A compost bin or compost heap should be a minimum of 1 cubic yard minimum in size (3 x 3 x 3), but the bigger the better for more composting success.

 - Not Enough High Nitrogen Material.
 High Nitrogen Material, aka “greens” are those with a narrow C:N Ratio that can activate the composting bacteria that initially heat up the compost pile.